w4096/mini-vllm/README.md

 ## mini-vllm

 A lightweight LLM inference engine built from scratch.

-The main purpose of this project is to help me better understand how to build a LLM inference engine like vLLM.
-The implementation is kept as simple as possible for easy understanding, and some components may not be optimized.
+The main purpose of this project is to help me understand how LLM inference engine works.
+The implementation is kept as simple as possible for easy understanding.
+Currently, this project has only 1000 lines of code.

 ## Quick Start